LiamK21/GH-bot-Rust/README.md

 # GH-Bot Rust

 This project represents a tool for automated regression test generation for Rust.
 It does so by analyzing a pull request along its accompanying issue and querying an LLM to produce a regression test to ensure that the issue has been resolved.
-It is inspired by prior versions for [JavaScript] (https://github.com/maettuu/Thesis-on-Test-Generation-Using-LLMs) and [Python] (https://github.com/maettuu/Thesis-on-Test-Generation-Using-LLMs/tree/6e3d8a2be3be19a24efaae3742848d726653d073).
+It is inspired by prior versions for [JavaScript](https://github.com/maettuu/Thesis-on-Test-Generation-Using-LLMs) and [Python](https://github.com/maettuu/Thesis-on-Test-Generation-Using-LLMs/tree/6e3d8a2be3be19a24efaae3742848d726653d073).
 Currently, there is support for automated test generation using a webhook and manual generation using the CLI-tool.

 ## Overview